-The Great Preacher Series ends each day with the Word and words of Dr. Wil Gafney, Associate Professor of Hebrew Bible at Brite Divinity School (Tuesday); Dr. Corey D.B.
+The Great Preacher Series ends each day with the Word and words of Rev. Willie Dwayne Francois III, Senior Pastor of Mount Zion Baptist Church in Pleasantville, NJ and President of the Black Church Center for Justice and Equality (Monday); Dr. Wil Gafney, Associate Professor of Hebrew Bible at Brite Divinity School (Tuesday); Dr. Corey D.B.
 Walker, Visiting Professor at the University of Richmond (Wednesday); Dr. Keri Day, Associate Professor of Constructive Theology and African American Religion at Princeton Theological Seminary (Thursday), and Rev. Starsky Wilson, President and CEO of the Deaconess Foundation, St. Louis (Friday).

 Throughout worship, and throughout the week, we are led in song by Dr. Eli Wilson, Proctor’s minister of music, and Don Lewis, Proctor’s organist.
 The all-are-welcome Resurrection Choir sings from the first night to the final morning.
 You’ll be lifted by this special opportunity to add your voice to the choir, as music fills the ark-shaped interfaith chapel designed by Maya Lin and spills out onto the portico and green fields beyond.